Alexander Idenburg

-Alexander Willem Frederik Idenburg (23 July 1861 – 28 February 1935) was a Dutch military officer and politician of the Anti Revolutionary Party who served as Governor-General of Suriname from 1905 until 1908, and the Dutch East Indies from 1909 until 1916.
+Alexander Willem Frederik Idenburg (23 July 1861 – 28 February 1935) was a Dutch military officer and politician of the Anti-Revolutionary Party who served as Governor-General of Suriname from 1905 until 1908, and the Dutch East Indies from 1909 until 1916.
 He also served as Minister of Colonies on three occasions between 1902 and 1919.
 Idenburg served on the Council of State from 1925 until his death in 1935.

 Biography

 Idenburg was born on 23 July 1861 in Rotterdam, Netherlands.
-At the age of 16, he was send to Koninklijke Militaire Academie.
+At the age of 16, he was sent to Koninklijke Militaire Academie.
 In 1881, he was commissioned second lieutenant at the military engineers of the Royal Netherlands East Indies Army (KNIL).
 In 1889–1890, he was sent to the Aceh War, but did not participate in the fighting.
 Between 1896 and 1901, he was the president of the cabinet of General Major J.A.
 Vetter.

-During a 1894–1895 leave, Idenburg met Abraham Kuyper who became his political friend.
+During an 1894–1895 leave, Idenburg met Abraham Kuyper who became his political friend.
 In 1901, he ran for the House of Representatives and was elected.
 Idenburg returned to the Netherlands, and served in parliament until 25 September 1902.
 Subsequently he was appointed Minister of Colonies.
 In 1903, he passed the Decentralisation Law which allowed the East Indies to established independently financed regional councils.
 He served until 16 August 1905.